-Your ATV was delivered with an adjustable speed limiter and also with an air intake restrictor plate.
-Yamaha recommends that all beginners start off with the speed limiter screw turned in and the air intake restrictor plate installed to limit the amount of speed available while they learn.
-The limiter screw may be gradually turned out to increase maximum speed as the beginner becomes more familiar with operating the ATV.
-Parents should decide when to adjust the ATV for more power as their youngster's riding skills improve.
-Once the ATV rider can operate with skill at the top speed permitted by adjusting the speed limiter alone, the air intake restrictor plate can be removed.
-Since removal of this plate will result in a significant increase in power, turn the speed limiter completely back in again; adjust it out in stages as you did before.
+Your ATV was delivered with an adjustable speed limiter.
+Yamaha recommends that all beginners start off with the speed limiter screw turned in to limit the amount of speed available while they learn.
+The speed limiter screw may be gradually turned out to increase maximum speed as the beginner becomes more familiar with operating the ATV.